easybuilders/easybuild-docs/docs/writing-yeb-simpleconfig-files.md

 ```

-### Shorthands for common easyconfig parameters
+### Shorthands for common simpleconfig parameters

 #### Toolchain format

-The easyconfig parameter `toolchain` in .eb files is defined as a dictionary `{'name':'foo', 'version':'bar'}`.
+The simpleconfig parameter `toolchain` in .eb files is defined as a dictionary `{'name':'foo', 'version':'bar'}`.
 In
 the .yeb format, this can be done much easier by just using `name, version`.
 E.g:

 ``` python